Huawei-ClevelandStateUniv/Virtual-Cycling-Simulator/pics/README.rst

 3. Compile cyipopt using the command: ``python setup.py install``

-If there is no error, then you have compiled ``cyipopt`` succefully
+If there is no error, then you have compiled ``cyipopt`` successfully

 Before try the test code, add Ipopt ``lib`` path to ``LD_LIBRARY_PATH``::